KilloPillers/UntitledShipGame/README.md

 2. Capsule2.mp3 (melody plus ambient harmony)
 3. Capsule3.mp3 (above with drums added)
 4. Capsule4.mp3 (above with more drums added and a modified melody
-5. Capsule5.mp3 (above with even more drums and a modified harmony)
+5. Capsule5.mp3 (above with even more drums, a faint bass-line, and a modified harmony)
-6. Capsule6.mp3 (final boss song, all parts modified)
+6. Capsule6.mp3 (final boss song, with 2 more layers of drums, further modified harmony, and further changed melody)

 **Describe the implementation of your audio system.**